 The George Brown College Student Association offers health and dental insurance to all full-time students.
 The student health and dental plan fee is mandatory and is included in your tuition fees (for full-time students).
 You do have the option to opt out of the coverage.

 This team helps students to find off-campus housing.
 The office is located at the St. James Campus (200 King St. E.).
 Staff can assist you with your housing search and provide tips.
-The college has a partnership with Ontario Student Housing and encourages students to view those listings.
+The college has a partnership with Places4Students and encourages students to view those listings.

 George Brown College also has a student residence, The George.